dyvenia/viadot/docs/index.md

 ## Getting Data from a Source

 Viadot supports several API and RDBMS sources, private and public.
-Currently, we support the UK Carbon Intensity public API and base the examples on it.
+An example of the use of the UK Carbon Intensity API.

 ```python
 from viadot.sources.uk_carbon_intensity import UKCarbonIntensity